PBS Wisconsin: Subchannels

-Network translator stations
+Translators

 A translator network also serves portions of the state where over-the-air reception for a full-power station is hindered by area topography (or in the case of Door County, distance from Green Bay), and to fill in holes between full-power stations.
 All of the listed translators are owned by the WECB, and flash-cut from analog to digital in the first two weeks of November 2008, including adding the subchannel services.
-Each translator has its virtual channel mapped via PSIP to the channel number of the closest full-power station to the translator.
+Each translator has its virtual channel mapped to the channel number of the closest full-power station to the translator.